 5. Sudden Trouble Walking, Dizziness, Loss of Balance, or Coordination

 Another symptom of stroke is difficulty with walking, balance, or coordination.
 This condition is formally known as ataxia, which occurs when the part of the brain that controls the body’s movements is damaged by stroke.
 The muscles needed to walk are instructed to do so by signals sent from the brain.
 These signals, affected by the stroke that damages the brain and nerves, have trouble reaching the limbs.
 This, in turn, impairs a person’s ability to walk.

-6. Sudden Severe Headache with No Known Cause
+6. Sudden Severe Headache With No Known Cause

-Sudden, severe headache with no apparent reason can be a sign of stroke.
+A sudden, severe headache with no apparent reason can be a sign of stroke.
 Certain strokes cause arteries to burst in the brain, causing bleeding and generating pressure on the brain.
 The headache results from the rupturing of blood vessels.
 Wherever the headache pain is can indicate where the stroke is happening in the brain.

 7. Sudden Confusion or Trouble Understanding

 Experiencing sudden confusion while having a stroke occurs when a stroke affects areas of the brain important to reasoning and judgment.
 Depending on how severe the stroke is, the cognitive process can be severely impacted due to brain damage.
 Vascular dementia results from no blood flow or decreased flow to the brain and can be a long-term symptom.

 8. Sudden Numbness or Weakness of the Leg

 The sudden numb sensation or weakness in the leg due to stroke is related to the part of the brain that is damaged.
 This happens when the nerves and brain cells associated with sensory and motor functions are inhibited and the brain can’t make the necessary connections or send the proper signals to the leg.
 As a result, the leg feels numb or weak.
 Other sensations include a sense of heaviness or tingling.